 Read more about how the project will enhance the business case for wider economic developments (PDF).

-A new rail passing loop at Tregoss Moor will allow trains to pass each other.
-This will enable local and long-distance services to operate concurrently - meaning local services can run all year round.
+However, the new rail passing loop at Tregoss Moor will allow trains to pass each other, meaning local services can run all year round including in the peak summer.

 The project will deliver improved cycling and walking access to Roche and Bugle stations.